ToQuaFlics - Quantum computing for the aviation of the future

 DLR.
 All rights reserved.

-In order to be able to assess the characteristics of a new aircraft as early as possible in the development process, a large number of computer simulations are required, which are almost impossible to carry out even on today's high-performance computers.
+In order to be able to assess the characteristics of a new aircraft as early as possible in the development process, a large number of computer simulations are required, which can hardly be carried out even on today's high-performance computers.
 The simulations of the various flight conditions are based on solving complex mathematical equations that describe the interaction between the surrounding air and the aircraft.
 Traditionally, these equations are approximated numerically in an approximate form and solved on increasingly finely subdivided computational grids.
 A simulation becomes more expensive the more finely the flow area is subdivided.
-To solve this dilemma, the ToQuaFlics project is pursuing an approach that combines machine learning and quantum computing methods.

 The project is part of the DLR Quantum Computing Initiative (DLR QCI).